Grandmother killed in grandson's crime spree, deputies say; Four others hurt

 East Baton Rouge Parish Sheriff's deputies said the ordeal started at a house in the Wimbledon neighborhood off of Perkins near Bluebonnet where Morgan, 28, killed his grandmother, later identified as Gafford, and stabbed his mother.
 The mother survived.
 Her name was not released.

 The suspect fled the scene and ended up at the Alexander's grocery store parking lot on Highland Road.
 There, deputies said, Morgan stole a vehicle after shooting three people.
 Medics from a walk-in clinic in the parking lot helped treat the injured.
-The victims are expected to be okay, sheriff's deputies said.
+Those victims are expected to survive, sheriff's deputies said.

 From the parking lot, Morgan fled again and drove to the corner of Bluebonnet Boulevard and Jefferson Highway where deputies said he abandoned the stolen vehicle and ran.
 Morgan pointed a gun at deputies, the sheriff's office said, and deputies fired.
 Morgan was shot and taken to the hospital with non-life threatening injuries.